mroonga/mroonga/doc/source/reference/limitations.rst

 Limitations
 ===========

-There are some limitations in mroonga storage engine.
+There are some limitations in Mroonga storage engine.

 Limitations of table
 --------------------

 A table has the following limitations.
-This limitation is derived from groonga.
+This limitation is derived from Groonga.

 * The maximum one key size: 4096Bytes
 * The maximum total size of keys: 4GBytes